© Grey Alders 2019 All Rights Reserved.

 A short drive away is the delightful National Trust Pembrokeshire Coastal Path.
 There is so much to see and do in the area within a short drive including long, sandy, surfing beaches, sheltered coves and fishing villages as well as attractions to suit most tastes.

-Historical sites and castles: You can visit Llanwinio Church and Cilsant, Trelech Chapel, Carmarthen, LlanSteffan Castle, Cilgerran Castle, Castell Henllys - Iron Age Fort, Pentre Ifan, Carew Castle, Pembroke Castle, Fishguard invasion tapestry, St Davids Cathedral.
+Historical sites and castles: You can visit Llanwinio Church and Cilsant, Trelech Chapel, Carmarthen, LlanSteffan beach, castle & holy well, Cilgerran Castle, Castell Henllys - Iron Age Fort, Pentre Ifan, Carew Castle, Pembroke Castle, Fishguard invasion tapestry, St Davids Cathedral.
 Book your stay by clicking here.

 Fishing: There are so many trout fishing lakes around it is impossible to list them all.
 The Rivers Teifi and Towy and the tributaries need permits, but no permit is needed to go sea fishing from the boats for hire in Tenby and Saundersfoot or off the cliffs and beaches.